-You may still purchase and pay by Ping for these items, however we cannot send them out yet.
-Sorry, any 'non-essential' items will be delayed.
-All doggy clothing and other misc items purchased via our TradeMe will be packed and sent out once the lock-down is over.
+You may still purchase and pay by Ping for these items, however any 'non-essential' items may be delayed.
 Many couriers are declining to send any items that are not "essential".
 There is also the risk of transmitting the virus from people handling parcels to consider.

 Again, we thank you all very much for thinking of our dogs and we promise they are happy, loved and well-looked after, unaware that the world is full of chaos at present.
 Please keep safe, only make necessary trips outside and enjoy this time with your furry and human loved ones.